|

 School Plaque

-The R.C.
-Weir Memorial Building (Vaiden Elementary and High School
+Building (Vaiden Elementary and High

+was completed in 1941 through the W.A.
+Project 7233.
 It was constructed by E.L.
 Malvaney, who also built the E.T.
 Woolfolk State Office Building in 1949

-as well as the Mississippi War Memorial
+in Jackson, MS, as well as the Mississippi War Memorial Building in

-Building in 1939, also in Jackson,
+1939, also in Jackson, MS]

 Entrance to Elementary